woleet/woleet-backendkit/README.md

 # Woleet backend kit

+> WARNING: Woleet backendkit is no longer supported and is replaced by [Woleet.ID Server](https://github.com/woleet/woleet.id-server)

 The Woleet backend kit facilitates the integration of Woleet's [signature anchoring](https://medium.com/@woleet/beyond-data-anchoring-bee867d9be3a) functionality into your corporate workflow, by providing all your backend need to easily:
  * manage its identity and associated bitcoin address
  * sign data using its bitcoin address